-- UB payments may not provide lifetime income for you (or your spouse). - VB payments offer flexibility.
+- VB payments may not provide enough income for you (or your spouse) in your later years. - VB payments offer flexibility.
 Subject to the required minimum payment and the maximum annual limit, you may choose your payment plan.
-You can also make lump-sum withdrawals. - You must instruct the Plan on the investment of your funds between the four investment Funds. - If your rate of return is higher than expected, your payments may be higher or last longer than anticipated.
-However, the opposite holds true if your rate of return is lower than expected. - Once you pass away, any remaining funds will roll over to your spouse, or be paid as a taxable lump-sum to your estate or named beneficiary(ies). - You can convert some or all of your funds into a CSS pension, a Life Annuity, or transfer them out of the Plan. - If your retirement plan requires that your VB payments provide for a certain level of income for a certain length of time or last for your lifetime (and your spouse's), you must monitor your rate of return and control your withdrawals.
+You can also make lump-sum withdrawals. - You must instruct the Plan on the investment of your funds between the four investment funds. - If your rate of return is higher than expected, your payments may be higher than anticipated.

+- However, the opposite holds true if your rate of return is lower than expected. - Once you pass away, any remaining funds will roll over to your spouse, or be paid as a taxable lump-sum to your estate or named beneficiary(ies). - You can convert some or all of your funds into a CSS pension, a Life Annuity, or transfer them out of the Plan into a LIF for example. - If your retirement plan requires that your VB payments provide for a certain level of income for a certain length of time or for your lifetime (and your spouse's), you must monitor your rate of return and control your withdrawals.